GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/14-ReplicaSets.md

         type: front-end
  ```
 #### ReplicaSet requires a selector definition when compare to Replication Controller.
   - **`selector`** enables ReplicaSet to manage all Pods with given labels.
 Pods don't have to be created under the ReplicaSet.
 It is the main difference between ReplicaSet and ReplicationController.
+It should at least **match `template -> metaata -> labels`**
   - **`apiVersion` == `apps/v1`** for ReplicaSet. `v1` for ReplicationController.

   - To Create the replicaset